 |Authentication Web Service||443||Request-Response|

-To restrict the connectivity present in CoPilot there are configuration values available limit these connections.
-As described on this page, there are a number of different use cases in which CoPilot may look to use an internet connection.
+There are a number of different use cases in which CoPilot may look to use an internet connection.
 This can range from licensing to map downloads or traffic information.
-Due to the range in services each of these can be restricted.
-Please note, if you have paid subscriptions such as ActiveTraffic using the restrict all connection will remove that functionality.
+If you would like to restrict CoPilot’s internet connectivity, there are configuration values available to do so, as described below.
+Please note, if you have paid subscriptions such as ActiveTraffic, using the restrict all connection will remove that functionality.

 [Messenger] "EnabledServices"=0 "SendPosition"=0

-On CoPilot startup following a version update this config allows for the resume of support file download if they were not successful.
-This will not initiate the download any other time that on the first run following a version update and the download of support files are not complete.
+On CoPilot startup, following a version update, this config allows for the resume of support file download if they were not successful.
+This will not initiate the download any other time than on the first run following a version update and the download of support files are not complete.

 A master connectivity configuration.
-If enabled and set to =1, CoPilot will never look to connect to a server, this includes traffic and if set, no traffic information will be retrieved if requested.
+If enabled and set to =1, CoPilot will never look to connect to a server, and this includes traffic.
+If set, no traffic information will be retrieved if requested.

 [Environment Settings] "BuildNoInternet"=0